Glasgow And District Burns Association No 169 Burns Federation

 The Bridgeton Burns Club, Glasgow Haggis Club, The Sandyford Burns Club, The Glasgow Masonic Burns Club, Royalty Burns Club, Rutherglen Burns Club and The Cumbernauld Burns Club at present make up the Association.

-Our charitable ventures include helping with the running and maintenance of The Jean Armour Houses in Mauchline and assisted in the refurbishment of the Castle Street properties in Mauchline which now forms the Burns Museum.
+Our charitable ventures included helping with the running and maintenance of The Jean Armour Houses in Mauchline and assisting in the refurbishment of the Castle Street properties in Mauchline which now forms the Burns Museum.

-For more information on these properties and an update on the museum which was handed over to East Ayrshire Council see news.
+For more information on these properties and an update on the Houses and Museum which were handed over to East Ayrshire Council see news.

 The Association owns many valuable and irreplaceable items including The Gilbert May stamp collection which is held in trust by The Mitchell Library featuring stamps with a Robert Burns theme.